e0mh4/R2I/README.md

 # R2I
-This repository provides the R2I script for the paper "R2I: A Relative Readability Metric for Decompiled Code".
+This repository contains the artifact for the R2I metric introduced in the paper “R2I: A Relative Readability Metric for Decompiled Code.”

 ## Structure
 1. dataset/test : Test dataset for each decompiler
     * $DECOMPILER/c : Original decompiled code
-    * $DECOMPILER/json : json file for the original decompiled code, including function start address, end address, etc.
+    * $DECOMPILER/json : JSON file containing information about functions in decompiled code, including their starting and ending addresses
     * $DECOMPILER/syntax_correction : Syntax corrected decompiled code for AST generation
 2. eval/test : R2I metric results for dataset
 3. pycparser : Open-source parser for AST generation